MSc in Education and Training Management (Leadership)

 Gain knowledge and skills in organizational research, culminating in the opportunity to complete a research project of relevance in the participant's own workplace setting.

-Interviews will take place on Wednesday 3rd May.
+Interviews will take place in May.

 I commenced the two year MSc in Education and Training Management course (Leadership Strand) in October 2006 and I can honestly say it provided me with a systematic grounding in the leadership skills I now use in my job as Principal.
 I started the course with high expectations and I wasn't disappointed.
 It energised me because the course content was rooted in the real world of leadership.
 The whole course was engaging and we had plenty of opportunities in class-time and key assignments to apply the theories to our own work situations.